GabrielMorin1109/Projet_RL/README.md

-# Projet_RL
+# Reinforcement Learning (MAST679W) course project.
-Code pour le projet de Reinforcement Learning
+The assignment had been done with Jacob Chenette and Julien St-Pierre.